 - Fight Club

 - Donnie Darko

 - Black Swan

 Do you love psychological thrillers like Shutter Island?
 Do you love the way they push your buttons?
 If you love the mind-fuck genre, then you are a movie pervert, and so am I.

 Shutter Island is one of those movies that keeps you guessing until the end and leaves you with no definite answer (but enough clues to figure it out for yourself).
 The little pieces of the puzzle fit perfectly by the time the credits roll.

 The suspense, tension, and excellent acting are what makes it a must-see for everyone.
 If you have not seen it, you should.
 If you have, it’s only fitting that you're looking for more movies like it now.

-Being a fan, I have compiled a list of some similar films.
+Being a fan, I have compiled a list of some similar movies.
 Let's take a look.

-This thriller follows Leonard, an amnesic man who has made it a mission of his life to get revenge for the brutal rape and murder of his wife.
-The only issue is, he suffers from shot-term memory loss which renders him unfit for taking on a task like this.
+Memento follows Leonard, an amnesiac man who has made it a mission of his life to get revenge for the brutal rape and murder of his wife.
+The only issue is, he suffers from short-term memory loss which renders him unfit for taking on a task like this.
 Will Leonard find the killer?